montonero/bullfinch/README.md

 ## Improvements
 Immediate issues that should be addressed:

+* Adhere to robots exclusion standard (robots.txt)
-* Logging - use slog instead of println
+* Logging - use slog instead of println.
+Verbosity levels.
 * Error handling - close to none at the moment.
 Need to define our own error type and wrap all other errors[^2].
 * Persistency - serialize and save visited links to disk